Ted Follows: Early life and education

 Follows was born in Ottawa, Ontario in 1926 to Edward James Follows and Isabella (née Latimer) Follows, and had a younger brother, Jack.
 He was raised in a variety of locations across Canada as his father was a serviceman with the Royal Canadian Air Force.
 Ted Follows attended high school in Winnipeg.
 He studied psychology at the University of Toronto, also acting in Hart House theatre productions, and following his graduation he had his first professional acting role in 1945.

 Career

 Over the next number of years, Follows regularly toured Canada and the United Kingdom with the Canadian Players and the Canadian Repertory Theatre Company, before being invited to join the Stratford company in 1955.

-In 2001, Follows directed a production of Noël Coward's Hay Fever in Gravenhurst, with a cast that included himself, Greenhalgh, all of their children and their children's spouses.
+In 2001, Follows directed a production of Noël Coward's Hay Fever in Gravenhurst, with a cast that included himself, his ex-wife Dawn Greenhalgh, all of their children and their children's spouses.
 They subsequently mounted a tour of the production to several Southern Ontario cities in 2003.

 Personal life

 He married actress Dawn Greenhalgh in 1958.
-The couple had four children, including actress Megan Follows, before divorcing in 1979.
+The couple had four children, including actress Megan Follows and television writer and producer Edwina Follows, before divorcing in 1979.
 Follows later remarried to Susan Trethewey, a musician with the Stratford Festival Orchestra in 1988.